I. PLAYER ELIGIBILITY

 2. The duration of each overtime period shall be nine (9) minutes, subject to the following restriction.
 The first team to score a goal during any overtime period shall be declared the winner of the match (“Sudden Victory”).

-3. If at the end of the first overtime period, neither team has scored a goal; a second overtime period shall be played subject to the conditions of Section II, B-6 b (above).
+3. If at the end of the first overtime period, neither team has scored a goal; a second overtime period shall be played subject to the conditions of

 C. Penalty Kicks (Shootout)